-- Convergence time: The time taken to reach a stable rate at 8. startup, after the available link capacity changes, or when new flows get added to the bottleneck link. - Instability or oscillation in the sending rate: The frequency or 9. number of instances when the sending rate oscillates between an high watermark level and a low watermark level, or vice-versa in a defined time window.
+- 8. Convergence time: The time taken to reach a stable rate at startup, after the available link capacity changes, or when new flows get added to the bottleneck link. - Instability or oscillation in the sending rate: The frequency or number of instances when the sending rate oscillates between an high watermark level and a low watermark level, or vice-versa in a defined time window.
 For example, the watermarks can be set at 4x interval: 500 Kbps, 2 Mbps, and a time window of 500ms. - 10.
+[Editor's note: Section 3, in [I-D.ietf-netvc-testing] contains objective Metrics for evaluating codecs.] - 11.
 Bandwidth Utilization, defined as ratio of the instantaneous sending rate to the instantaneous bottleneck capacity.
 This metric is useful only when an RMCAT flow is by itself or competing with similar cross-traffic.